DylanFourie1996/campusConnect/README.md

 ### Environment Variables in Production
 - Update `VITE_API_URL` to point to your production backend
-- Configure MongoDB Atlas for database
+- Configure MongoDB Atlas for the database
 - Set up Cloudinary for file storage
 - Configure SMTP for email notifications